DataDog/hiring-engineers/answers.md

 ---
 # 3. Monitoring Data
 ### Metric Monitor settings for my custom metric.
-* [x] Notify as "Warning" with threshold of 500 over the past 5 minutes
+* [x] "Warning" with threshold of 500 over the past 5 minutes.
   ![comment](screenshots/1-install-db.png)
-* [x] Notify as "Alert" with threshold of 800 over the past 5 minutes
+* [x] "Alert" with threshold of 800 over the past 5 minutes.
   ![comment](screenshots/1-install-db.png)
-* [x] Notify myself if there is No Data for this query over the past 10m
+* [x] Notify myself if there is No Data over the past 10m.
   ![comment](screenshots/1-install-db.png)

 ### Metric Monitor message for my custom metric.